cfiltnlp/IWN-WordLists/README.md

 We provide the unique word list form the [IndoWordnet (IWN)](https://www.cfilt.iitb.ac.in/indowordnet/) knowledge base.
 The word list for each language in IWN is available in a separate file where each file contains one word per line.

+### Bilingual Mappings

+These bilingual mappings have been obtained from the [IndoWordnet (IWN)](https://www.cfilt.iitb.ac.in/indowordnet/) knowledge base, and had been originally released on the [CFILT website](https://www.cfilt.iitb.ac.in/Downloads.html).
+For user/developer convenince, we also provide them here.
 ## Import from HuggingFace

 You can also import this dataset using HuggingFace's [Datasets](https://huggingface.co/datasets) library.
 We have [uploaded it here](https://huggingface.co/datasets/cfilt/iwn_wordlists).